 Order Respondent not to take the children out of the court’s jurisdiction

-The cops must enforce a Restraining Order the same way as a Protection Order.
-If you report that Respondent violates the order, the cops must enforce the order.
-They must arrest Respondent.
+The police must enforce a Restraining Order the same as a Protection Order.
+If you report that Respondent violates the order, the police must arrest Respondent.

-This is different from the definition of domestic violence.
+This is different from domestic violence.
 It may not have the same penalties.

-Washington state law defines “stalking” a few ways.
-Stalking as a crime happens when
+State law defines “stalking” a few ways.
+Stalking as a crime happens when all these are true:

-You fear that the stalker wants to hurt you, another person, or your property or someone else's property.
-Your fear must be reasonable under the circumstances AND
+You fear that they want to hurt you or someone else, or someone’s property.
+Your fear must be reasonable under the circumstances.

 The stalker either

 1. Means to frighten, intimidate, or harass you OR